-There are usually between fifteen and twenty cyclist killed a year in New York City.
-So that begs the question are Citi Bikes safer than a cyclist’s personal bike, or is it just a question of numbers of riders per Citi Bike versus number of riders utilizing their own bikes?
+There are usually between fifteen and twenty cyclists killed a year in New York City.
+So that begs the question are Citi Bikes safer than a cyclist’s personal bike, or is it just a question of the number of riders per Citi Bike versus the number of riders utilizing their own bikes?
 Do people who ride Citi Bikes ride more carefully in fear of damaging the bike and having to lose that hefty credit card hold payment that is put on their cards when they rent a Citi Bike?
-Or perhaps, the bright blue colors of the Citi Bike are more noticeable by motorists.
+Or perhaps, the bright blue colors of the Citi Bike are more noticeable to motorists.

 In the end, it always comes down to statistics.
 New York City DOT Records show that in the year 2015, 14 cyclists were killed by motor vehicles, while there were zero fatalities for cyclists in accidents that did not involve a motor vehicle.
 There were also 4,433 injuries to bicyclists that involved an accident with a motor vehicle.
-In accidents involving pedestrians and bicyclists there were zero fatalities for both cyclists and pedestrians.
-As far as injures went, the pedestrians took the brunt of it as the DOT recorded 361 pedestrians injuries as opposed to just 22 bicyclists injuries in pedestrians and bicyclists accidents.
+In accidents involving pedestrians and bicyclists, there were zero fatalities for both cyclists and pedestrians.
+As far as injuries go, the pedestrians took the brunt of it as the DOT recorded 361 pedestrian injuries as opposed to just 22 bicyclists injuries in pedestrian and bicyclists accidents.

 One might assume that the highest fatality rate would have occurred in Manhattan.
-However, it was in the borough of Queens that recorded the highest cyclist fatality rates.
+However, it was the borough of Queens that recorded the highest cyclist fatality rates.
 Brooklyn came in second, Manhattan and the Bronx were tied for third while Staten Island proved to be the safest ground for cyclists recording only one fatality for the year 2015.

-While riding a Citi Bike may be safer than ones’ personal bike, cyclist still need to be aware of their surroundings.
-In theses modern times of cell phones, motorists are so often are caught looking at their phones instead of the road that the risk of being hit b a car had probably triples alone just because of these cell phone issues.
+While riding a Citi Bike may be safer than one’s personal bike, cyclists still need to be aware of their surroundings.
+In these modern times of cell phones, motorists are so often caught looking at their phones instead of the road that the risk of being hit by a car had probably tripled alone just because of these cell phone issues.
 It’s pretty dangerous out there on the road.
-Stay alert, no matter what type of bike your riding.
+Stay alert, no matter what type of bike you are riding.